- Publications & Resources

 Adjunct Professor of Hydrology and Atmospheric Sciences

-Varady obtained his PhD in 1981 in the modern history of developing-country infrastructure from the University of Arizona, and holds MS and BS degrees in mathematics from the Polytechnic Institute of Brooklyn (now NYU-Poly/Polytechnic Institute of NYU) and the City College of New York, respectively.
+Varady obtained his PhD in 1981 in the modern history of developing-country infrastructure from the University of Arizona, and holds MS and BS degrees in mathematics from the Polytechnic Institute of Brooklyn (now NYU Tandon School of Engineering) and the City College of New York, respectively.

 Varady's work mostly has addressed environmental and water-management governance and policy in arid regions, with an emphasis on transboundary issues, especially along the U.S.-Mexico border.
 He has studied the history of global water initiatives, transboundary aquifer governance, and water security in the Americas.
 He has been a consultant to UNESCO, FAO, and GEF on a number of water-related efforts, and recently led an evaluation of UNESCO’s World Water Assessment Program.

-Varady has co-edited ten books, monographs, digests, edited volumes, and journal special issues; and published more than 150 essays and authored some 50 reports on water and environmental governance, policy, and history; agricultural development; information management; and transportation systems.
+Varady has co-edited ten books, monographs, digests, edited volumes, and journal special issues; and published some 225 essays and reports on water and environmental governance, policy, and history; agricultural development; information management; and transportation systems.
 He also has directed environmental and agricultural projects in West Africa, the Middle East, and South Asia.

 He is past president of the International Water History Association (IWHA) and his international efforts were recognized by the University of Arizona’s 2012 Award for Excellence in Global Service.

 For information about the publications listed here, including how to obtain copies if you are unable to access them via the links provided, contact Robert Varady at firstname.lastname@example.org.

 Wilder, and N Pineda, eds.
 In press.
 Special issue, Environmental Science

 and Policy, “New Directions in Hydrodiplomacy to Meet Global Water